LightBurdenOfficial/SperoCoin/doc/rpc/rst/listaddressgroupings.rst

     [
       [
         "address",            (string) The SperoCoin address
-        amount,                 (numeric) The amount in ONION
+        amount,                 (numeric) The amount in SPERO
         "account"             (string, optional) DEPRECATED.
 The account
       ]
       ,...